Hereditary connective tissue diseases are an enlarging group of connective tissue diseases that have a degree of inheritance risk. They include:

-Lymph nodes in the neck have been historically divided into seven anatomic levels for the purpose of head and neck cancer staging and therapy planning.
+The lymph nodes in the neck have historically been divided into at least six anatomic neck lymph node levels for the purpose of head and neck cancer staging and therapy planning.
 Differing definitions exist across specialties 1-4.
-The following is a synthesis of accepted and radiologically useful definitions.
+The following is a synthesis of radiologically useful boundaries ...

 The Lymphoma Response to Immunomodulatory Therapy Criteria (LYRIC) represents an adaptation of the Lugano classification for the evaluation of lymphoma after immune-based treatment.

 During immunomodulatory agents (e.g. checkpoint inhibitors) therapy, imaging findings suggestive of progressive d...

 Macrocystic honeycombing refers to a morphological subtype of honeycombing.
 Many publications consider the individual lung cysts to be greater than 4 mm in diameter to be classified into this category.
 This form is considered to be more commonly associated with UIP 3.